apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 ## A step-by-step guide towards your first plugin

-In this guide, we'll walk through how to create a data source plugin from scratch.
+In this section, we will describe how to create a data collection plugin from scratch.
+The data to be collected is the information about all Committers and Contributors of the Apache project, in order to check whether they have signed the CLA.
+We are going to

-Apache requires the project to confirm whether the Contributors and Committers of the project have signed the CLA.
-So we need to check whether committers have signed the CLA by requesting Apache API and whether contributors have signed by requesting the mailing list.
-Here we will explain how to request and cache committer information from the Apache API and extract the structured data.
-There is just an introduction for contributors' at the end of this article.
+* request `https://people.apache.org/public/icla-info.json` to get the Committers' information
+* request the `mailing list` to get the Contributors' information

+We will focus on demonstrating how to request and cache information about all Committers through the Apache API and extract structured data from it.
+The collection of Contributors will only be briefly described.

 ### Step 1: Bootstrap the new plugin